jaeheejung/jaeheejung.github.io/research.md

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
 "When Does Media Coverage Have Durable Effects on Policy Attitudes?"

-Jung, Jae-Hee and Margit Tavits.
-"Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality."
+Jung, Jae-Hee and Margit Tavits. _Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality_. (book manuscript)

 Jung, Jae-Hee and Scott Clifford.
 "Are Moral Values Uniquely Divisive?"